Routines, Products, and Supplements for MaddHealthy Hair

 Even though your genes play a big role in your hair, I do recommend a few supplements that help keep your hair healthy + strong, especially as we age.

-• Grass-fed Collagen - I add mine into my daily matcha!
+• Grass-fed Collagen - 1 serving a day!
+I add mine into my daily matcha!
 Collagen is a protein that makes up a significant portion of our hair, skin, and nails.
 It provides the amino acids that are used to build hair + keep it strong.
 I love and use many brands of high quality, plain, grass-fed collagen.
-I also love and use BWBK protein weekly which is an amazing source of collagen protein in addition to other hair-healthy nutrients.
+I also love and use BWBK protein weekly (esp. in my morning Bone Broth Hot Chocolate) which is an amazing source of collagen protein in addition to other hair-healthy nutrients!

 • Desiccated Beef Liver - Nature’s multivitamin!
 Ancestral Supplements (MADDIE10 for 10% off) and Perfect Supplements (code MADDIE for 10% off) are both high quality brands that I use and love.
 Beef liver is rich in iron, vitamin A, B vitamins (especially B12), and other minerals that are crucial for hair growth.
 This one makes a HUGE difference for my clients (and myself!)